btderr02/obsidian-picture-to-markdown/README.md

 # Obsidian Picture to Markdown

 ## Overview
-Picture to Markdown for Obsidian converts images of handwritten notes into Markdown files in Obsidian.
+Picture to Markdown for Obsidian converts images of text (handwritten or otherwise) into Markdown files for your Obsidian vault.
 It uses GPT-4o-mini's vision capabilities via an OpenAI API key.

 ## Key features
 - **Modes**: Single Image, Multi Image (combined note), Bulk (separate notes).